 Another way to connect is by joining us in the Stamping Bella Sistahood Facebook Group and share your pictures.

 If you are posting your images online, we would love to see them on Instagram and all the platforms mentioned above.
 To make it easier for us to find you just use #markergeekmonday and/or #stampingbella as a hashtag.
 Even better tag me @markergeek and @stampingbella .
-We love it when you connect, so don’t be shy.
+We love it when you connect, so don’t be shy!

-Until next time, HAPPY COLOURING!
+Until next time, HAPPY STAMPING!